Marie-Michèle Gagnon

-Marie-Michèle Gagnon (born 25 April 1989) is a World Cup alpine ski racer from Canada.
-Born in Lévis, Quebec, she was a technical skier focused on slalom.
-However, since an injury at the start of 2017 season, she no longer competes in slalom and rarely in giant slalom, focusing on speed disciplines and combined.
+Marie-Michèle Gagnon (born 25 April 1989) is a Canadian former alpine ski racer.

 Career

 Gagnon joined the Canadian national team at the age of eighteen, although a leg fracture halted her progress at the start of her rookie season.
 She made her World Cup debut in December 2008 and has represented Canada at two Winter Olympics and six World Championships.

 Gagnon's first World Cup podium came in March 2012, a third-place in a slalom at Åre, Sweden.
 Her first victory was in January 2014, a combined event at Altenmarkt, Austria. which was the first podium for a Canadian in a World Cup combined event in thirty years.
 The previous day she scored her first World Cup points in downhill at the same venue.
 That season she also took her first top ten World Cup finishes in super-G, finishing tenth and sixth in races in Lake Louise and St. Moritz respectively.
 At the Winter Olympics, Gagnon crashed out of the slalom run of the combined, dislocating her shoulder, before failing to finish the super-G and giant slalom, and securing a ninth place in the slalom.
 She finished thirteenth in the overall World Cup standings and sixth in slalom.

 In January 2022, Gagnon was named to Canada's 2022 Olympic team.